General

 Total Cost of Ownership Analysis: Making the Financial Case for Green Fleet Transition

-Regional logistics managers must present compelling financial arguments to secure board approval for fleet electrification.
+Regional logistics managers—and the CFOs they report to—must present compelling financial arguments to secure board approval for fleet electrification.
 Analysis of 50+ MENA logistics operators reveals that electric vehicles achieve TCO parity with diesel within 3.5 years when operating more than 150 km daily.

 Initial Investment (Year 0)